 Your developers located outside of supported markets can still work with the integration.
-They can test card and QRC payments using a demo account, see create an SDK app at Zettle Developer Portal.
+They can test card and QRC payments using a demo account.
+See create credentials for an SDK app.

 Note: You can also use a Zettle merchant account for testing.
 However, developers located outside of supported markets will not be able to test card payments with a merchant account.
 This is because card transactions require a Zettle card reader, and this is only available in supported markets.

 You can use your own custom login for POS users instead of the default Zettle login.
 To do this you need to set up the OAuth authorisation flow with a proof key for code exchange (PKCE).

 Your POS users must have a valid Zettle merchant account.